Project News

 NOAA Governance

-NOAA Flood Governance is a project through NOAA led by The University of Texas at Austin with other partners.
-The primary goal of the project is to understand how coastal communities perceive current and future flood hazards, and how local governance networks emerge and are shaped by climate and flood factors.
-Lamar is assisting with connections to the stakeholders and mapping in the SETx region.
+NOAA Flood Governance was a project through NOAA led by The University of Texas at Austin with other partners.
+The primary goal of the project was to understand how coastal communities perceive current and future flood hazards, and how local governance networks emerge and are shaped by climate and flood factors.
+Lamar University assisted with connections to the stakeholders and mapping in the SETx region.

 1898-land-survey-map-of-jefferson-county